MacLemon/CongressChecklist/README.md

 - any other tools you may need (even if unlikely)
 - analog notebook (dead tree style)
 - pen, pencil, quill
+- Winkekatze
 - rubber ducks
 - NERF guns and ammuntion
-- musical instruments (guitar, trumpet, grand piano, laser harp, cajón, gameboy, ukulele)
+- musical instruments (guitar, trumpet, grand piano, theremin, laser harp, cajón, gameboy, ukulele, tesla coils)
 - Electronic Tuner (with fresh batteries)
 - cable ties
+- A Slinky for the escalators
-- duct tape or gaffer tape
+- duct tape or gaffer tape (vital)
-- knitting needles and yarn (for guerrilla knitting/yarn bombing)
+- knitting/sewing needles and yarn (for guerrilla knitting/yarn bombing)
 - a blanket
-- a pillow (and sleeping bag/camping mat if you intend to sleep at the gym)
+- a pillow (and sleeping bag/camping mat if you intend to sleep at the gym or in heaven)

 ## If you travel with your dog
+Please check in advance if dogs are allowed at the event you want to attend.
+Guide dogs are usually exempt, even if dogs are not allowed.
 - Blanket
 - Food (wet & dry, Snacks)
 - containers for water and food